progit/progit/de/01-introduction/01-chapter1.markdown

 <!--Now that your identity is set up, you can configure the default text editor that will be used when Git needs you to type in a message.
 By default, Git uses your system’s default editor, which is generally Vi or Vim.
 If you want to use a different text editor, such as Emacs, you can do the following:-->

-Nachdem Du Deine Identität jetzt konfiguriert hast, kannst Du einstellen, welchen Texteditor Git in Situationen verwenden soll, in denen Du eine Nachricht eingeben mußt.
+Nachdem Du Deine Identität jetzt konfiguriert hast, kannst Du einstellen, welchen Texteditor Git in Situationen verwenden soll, in denen Du eine Nachricht eingeben musst.
 Normalerweise verwendet Git den Standard-Texteditor Deines Systems – das ist üblicherweise Vi oder Vim.
 Wenn Du einen anderen Texteditor, z.B.
 Emacs, verwenden willst, kannst Du das wie folgt festlegen:

 	$ git config --global core.editor emacs